Requirements for Preschool Under the Switch from Days to Hours

 House Bill 59 shifted the operational requirements for school districts from ensuring a specific number of days programs must operate to a specific number of hours of operation, and eliminated calamity days.
 However, the bill did not include language for pre-kindergarten programs, whether designed for typically developing children or those with disabilities.
 What follows are the requirements for pre-kindergarten programs funded through the Ohio Department of Education for the 2015-16 school year.

 Preschool Special Education Programs (PSE)

-The Operating Standards for Agencies serving Children with Disabilities require a minimum of 10 hours per week of specially designed instruction for children attending center-based programs and a minimum of one hour per week of consultative/direct services for those children served by itinerant teachers.
+The Operating Standards for Agencies serving Children with Disabilities requires that “unless otherwise specified in the IEP, a minimum of four hours of services per month shall be provided for each child by an itinerant teacher and a minimum of ten hours of services per week shall be provided for each child served by a center-based teacher.”
 These hourly requirements will continue to be met in the 2015-16 school year by providing center-based or itinerant programs for a minimum of 36 weeks per school year.

 Early Childhood Education Entitlement Programs